-- (b) Motor-drivers shall be paid 5s. per week in addition to the above wages. - (c) Firemen and motor-drivers on completion of three years' service shall be paid 1d. per day extra during the fourth year of service, and thereafter 1d. per day extra for each succeeding year of service until a total of fifteen years' service has been completed.
+- (b) Motor-drivers shall be paid 5s. per week in addition to the above wages. - (c) Married men (other than part-time workers) who are not provided with quarters shall be granted a house allowance of £1 4s. per week. - (d) Firemen and motor-drivers on completion of three years' service shall be paid 1d. per day extra during the fourth year of service, and thereafter 1d. per day extra for each succeeding year of service until a total of fifteen years' service has been completed.